Q: What size should my poster be? How much time do I have for a talk?

-A: We are unable to accept submissions via email The web based submission system enables a distributed review system to be used, and lets you provide information that is valuable in helping to ensure that your paper gets the most accurate reviewing available.
+A: We are unable to accept submissions via email.
+The web-based submission system enables a distributed review process, and lets you provide information that is valuable in helping to ensure that your paper gets the most accurate reviewing available.

 Q: Do I have to be a member of the Society to submit a paper?

 A: No, you do not have to be a member of the Society to submit a paper, regular poster, symposium, or publication-based presentation.
-Please note that the Society exists to foster the kind of research that appears in the conference, so if that is the sort of work you do you will very likely find membership in the Society very beneficial.
-Yes, you must be a member of the Society to submit a Member Poster.
+Please note that the Society exists to foster the kind of research that appears in the conference, so if that is the sort of work you do then you will very likely find membership in the Society very beneficial.
+Yes, you must be a member of the Cognitive Science Society or one of the affiliated Asian Cognitive Science societies to submit a Member Poster for CogSci2012.
 Member posters are published with minimal review, so that members can keep each other apprised of research progress.
 Membership in the Society has a number of other advantages.

-Note that: Non-members of the society who do intend to apply to become a member in order to submit a member's abstract can apply for membership through the electronic system.
-Obviously, the acceptance of the abstract will be conditional on the acceptance of the application to become a member of the society.
+Note: Non-members of the Cognitive Science Society who intend to apply to become a member in order to submit a member's abstract can apply for membership through the electronic system.
+Obviously, the acceptance of the abstract will be conditional on the acceptance of the application to become a member of the Society.

-Q: Should I already have become a member before I submit a member abstract?
+Q: Should I become a member before I submit a member abstract?

 A: No. But one should become a member on the same day as submitting a member abstract by filling out the forms found here.